harmony-one/x/progress/theo-fandrich.md

 2024-01-03 Wed - 2024-01-05 Fri: Paid time off.

+2024-01-02 Tue: Tested whisper integration for Voice AI which should be completed by Wednesday morning.
+Continued to read reports and test products such as Uniswap X and Chainflip.

+2024-01-01 Mon: Read annual reports from Messari and Delphi.

 ---

 2023-12-29 Fri: Conduct market research on top wallets / bridges / auctions with: fully re-deployable open source.
 Build out new Voice prototype and complete "Talk to ME!" feature with twitter integration.